Orchids in the Dordogne

 Our gallery of pictures of orchids in the Dordogne has been in place for a while, and this web page is to give more information about these flowers, and where and when we see them.
 It’s in two parts – orchids at Castang, and orchids we see elsewhere on the Dordogne holiday.

-Orchids at Castang – 12 species
+Orchids at Castang – 13 species (14 including autumn)

 In the picture on the right, it looks like a large lawn by our holiday base – and Keith and Cathy’s home – at Castang.
 The biggest part of the meadow runs down the hill left from here – see picture below.
 We’ve known since our first visit in 2001 how this meadow is wonderfully wildlife-rich.
 A more recent discovery is that when left uncut in spring – as it is nowadays – the area next to the house is the meadow's very best bit.
 A hay crop is taken later, the traditional way to manage an unimproved meadow.